Rock Tumbling: Best Stones to Use

 Quartz is the benchmark mineral for a seven on the Mohs Hardness Scale and standing toe to toe with it is another top choice for tumbling, chalcedony.

-Polished agate as ornamentation dates back to the Bronze Age (3300 BCE – 1300 B.C.) in Asia, and third-century B.C.
-Greece, it derived its name from naturalist Theophrastus, who named agate after the Sicilian shoreline of the Achates River where he found the stones.
+Polished agate as ornamentation dates back to the Bronze Age (3300 B.C. – 1300 B.C.) in Asia, and the third century B.C.
+Greece.
+It derived its name from the naturalist Theophrastus, who named agate after the Sicilian shoreline of the Achates River where he found the stones.
 Popular agates include descriptive lace and moss agates, turritella (including petrified wood), and iridescent fire agate.

 Varieties of jasper include imperial (green), the rarest — according to writer and rock seeker Jeremy Hall — so be sure of what you’re buying; brecciated (colorful red and yellow nodules); the dreamlike landscape; poppy, named for its distinctive tiny “blooms,” and ocean, found only at low tide in Madagascar.